[Note: Revised and expanded 6/15/2015.]

 Enhancement and Theology

-In the theological sphere, one may wonder whether someone could just as easily argue that because we were created initially perfect, a pursuit of bodily perfection could be viewed as a fight against the Fall and the curse.
+In the theological sphere, one may wonder whether someone could just as easily argue that because we were created initially “very good,” a pursuit of bodily perfection could be viewed as a fight against the Fall and the curse.
 I tried to ask this as a question, but there wasn’t time at the end to get to all the questions.
 The speaker did an excellent job noting possible counter-arguments to their points, and I thought gave a very fair presentation overall.
-It seems that the best argument against genetic enhancement may be the bodily autonomy argument, but there are others besides that.
+It seems that the best argument against genetic enhancement may be the bodily autonomy argument, but this one has its own significant problems.

 I’d like to know what your thoughts are on this topic: Do you think enhancement is moral?
 Why or why not?